Explore UCD

 National Monuments Service World Heritage Scholarship Programme

 The National Monuments Service World Heritage Scholarship programme has been established in support of the newly proposed National Strategy for World Heritage.
 A goal of the Strategy is to advocate for World Heritage nationally and internationally and a principle means of doing this is through education and capacity building initiatives.
-To this end, Ireland's National Monuments Service is funding scholarships for citizens of Small Island Developing States (SIDS) and EU citizens resident in Ireland to study on UCD's World Heritage programme.
+To this end, Ireland’s National Monuments Service is funding scholarships for citizens of Small Island Developing States* (SIDS) and EU citizens resident in Ireland and Northern Ireland to study on UCD’s World Heritage programme.

-The Scholarships are allocated as follows:
+The scholarships are allocated as follows:

-1) Up to five scholarships will be awarded to applicants from Small Island Developing States (SIDS) to take the online, part-time MSc in World Heritage Conservation (F091).
-The scholarship will cover the cost of the university fees.
+1) Up to three scholarships will be awarded to applicants from Small Island Developing States (SIDS) to take the online, part-time MSc in World Heritage Conservation (F091).
+The scholarship will cover the full cost of university fees.

-*Note SIDS include the UNESCO SIDS Member States and Associate Member States listed here: (opens in a new window)https://www.unesco.org/en/sids/about?hub=394
+*Note SIDS include the UNESCO SIDS Member States and Associate Member States listed here: (opens in a new window)www.unesco.org/en/sids/about

 Closing date

-The closing date for applications is Thursday 8th August 2024.
-The award of the NMS World Heritage Scholarships will be announced in the middle of August 2024.
+The successful awardees of the NMS World Heritage Scholarships will be announced by the end of June 2025.

 If you have any queries, please contact us at (opens in a new window)masters.archaeology@ucd.ie